-In the summer of 2009, we began looking for that next aircraft that would be a game changer, a real step forward in the Light Sport Industry.
+In the summer of 2009, the search for that next aircraft that would be a game changer, a real step forward in the Light Sport Industry, began.
 Looking on the web, traveling to manufacturer sites, looking at prospective certification packets of aircraft that were not yet certified under the ASTM guidelines for Special Light Sport Aircraft Airplanes.
 We looked at U.S. manufactured aircraft, foreign built aircraft that were already for sale elsewhere, but not in the USA.
 Still no joy.

 In November 2011, there was a glimmer of hope.
 I decided to stop looking for aircraft and start looking for designers who had a proven proclivity to design good looking, nice handling aircraft.
 Milan Bristela, whom I had known to be with Evektor Aerotechnik in the SportStar and EuroStar programs as well as a designer and production engineer at Czech Aircraft Works, CZAW; (Prior owner of the SportCruiser/PiperSport program before being bought out by an investment group).
 I knew his work and knew that I liked it.

 I had seen some of his “new” work through the grapevine as early as 2007 when the first drawings of the NG4 were made while here in the USA afterhours…just a drawing, but more than that, a dream.
 A dream to build his own aircraft with uncompromised craftsmanship and attention to every detail without the encumbrances of the corporate decision making process.
 The next generation of LSAs was put to paper!

 Side note: The NG1 was the Mermaid of Czech Aircraft Works (CZAW), the NG2 was the Parrot of CZAW, the NG3 was the SportCruiser/PiperSport of CZAW then later Czech Sport Aircraft (CSA).